CouchCMS/Documentation/src/contents/concepts/using-comments.md

 </cms:comments>
 ```

-The above snippet will loop through the latest five comments, regardless of the templates their pages belong to.<br/>
+The above snippet will loop through the latest five comments, regardless of the templates their pages belong to.
 At each iteration of the loop, this tag makes available the data associated with the comment being currently iterated by setting the variables listed below.

 #### VARIABLES